odpi/egeria/open-metadata-resources/open-metadata-tutorials/egeria-dojo/egeria-dojo-day-1-3-running-egeria.md

 ![Running Egeria Content](egeria-dojo-day-1-3-running-egeria.png)

-There are four main ways to run Egeria on your machine:
+There are three main ways to run Egeria on your machine:
 * Download the Egeria repository from GitHub, build it and run the resulting image.
 * Download the Egeria docker image and run it as a standalone container using docker desktop.
-* Download the Egeria repository and use the docker-compose scripts to run egeria with a supporting cast of other technologies.
 * Download the Egeria repository and use the kubernetes helm charts to run egeria with a supporting cast of other technologies.